 - a reasonable level of physical fitness.

 - You would train on the job, working with a qualified officer and attending short courses.
-This normally takes a minimum of three years.
+This normally takes a minimum of three years (this is due to change to two years).

 - You would then take the professional examinations to become a sheriff officer.

-- After a minimum of two more years' experience you can take a further examination to qualify as a messenger-at-arms.
+- After a minimum of two more years' (this is due to change to one year) experience you can take a further examination to qualify as a messenger-at-arms.

 - Further training and development opportunities, provided by the Society of Messengers-at-Arms and Sheriff Officers, are available throughout your career.